unexist/blog/_drafts/migrating-to-podman.md

 ### Can I compose?

-Although I've made the decision to run all commands via CLI in this post, there still is the open question if there is something like [docker-compose][7] for [Podman][].
+Although I've made the decision to run all commands in this post via CLI, there still is the open question if there is something like [docker-compose][7] for [Podman][].

 [podman-compose][13] can help to translate your [docker-compose][7] file to the commands required for [Podman][5], but has some drawbacks:

 1. It directly runs all of them and mixes the outputs.
-2. During my tests it didn't expose any of the container ports.
+2. It starts all containers in a new pod.
+3. Ports of the container aren't properly exposed to the host.
-3. Why the heck are people still using absolute paths in a shebang?
+4. And why the heck are people still using absolute paths in a shebang?
 Please use **env**.
+5. The output is quite messy, if you are used to something like [lazydocker][].

 Unfortunately there isn't support for [Podman][] in [lazydocker][] yet:

 <https://github.com/jesseduffield/lazydocker/issues/4>

-Since [Podman][] does some things a bit differently than [Docker][], let us sort this out before we go on.

 ### What about networking?